 Yet the journey doesn’t end there.
 You get an account that allows you to log in and keep track of your build process and where they are and what there is left to do.
 You also get an email letting you know from time to time what is left to do which is very cute.

 Finally, you get an update with tracking details when the unit is being shipped out.
 It does not come any better than that.
 All of this within three to four weeks max which makes 64 Audio one of the fastest for turning around your purchased design into reality.

 This being my third design with 64 Audio I opted for something with a bit more sparkle.
 I am a sucker for browns, orange and black so I bucked the trend and went with a clear translucent shell and tips, brushed aluminum premium faceplates, a matching silver cable, and the 64 Audio logos on the front.

 You can, of course, have your own printed design at the front should you wish to personalize the experience a bit further.

 Since I last went through the online design interface 64 Audio have added one more shell color to the rather limited shell color range and that is translucent charcoal.
 Now I believe it is possible 64 Audio will be expanding their repertoire with the new A18 (TBC), but for me, this is all a bit limited in scope despite the fact it is a high-end 3D printing process.

 Yup, there are plenty of faceplates to choose from but the lack of matching shell options does make some of them a bit moot.
 I do hope the guys can figure out new ways of bringing in a wider range of shell colors in the future so we can color coordinate with a bit more panache.

-Page 2: Meet the A6 & Sound Impressions
+Click on Page 2 below to Meet the 64 Audio A6 & Sound Impressions